QuantEcon/lecture-python-intro/lectures/business_cycle.md

 This often manifests on the production side.

-We find that real industrial output is highly correlated with recessions in the economy.
+The real industrial output is highly correlated with recessions in the economy.

 However, it is not a leading indicator, as the peak of contraction in production delays compared to consumer confidence and inflation.

-The following graph shows the real industrial output change from the previous year from 1919 to 2022 in the United States
+We plot the real industrial output change from the previous year from 1919 to 2022 in the US to show this trend

 ```{code-cell} ipython3
 ---